 - Project management tools, including work planning and scheduling

 - Community-based cultural impact assessments for industrial developers

-Es has also assisted Piikani nation to develop a cultural and environmental monitoring program to measure the cumulative and specific effects of development on their values.
-This enhances their capacity to understand the effects of development, a sounder knowledge base on which to approve of reject potential developments, and a more informed position to recommend and enforce strategies to minimise impacts.
+Together, the tools embedded in the CEIMS enhance Piikani’s capacity to record cultural knowledge and heritage, understand the effects of development on this heritage, provide a sounder knowledge base on which to approve or reject potential developments, more powerful communication with developers, and a more informed position to recommend and enforce strategies to minimise impacts.